 Minimum Time Required.
 About 1 hour.
 This will allow you to see the Dante Fascell Visitors Center, explore a tiny bit of the Mangrove swamp which surrounds the area and gaze out upon Biscayne Bay.
 If this is all you do, you may get the stamp in your NP passport, but you will leave disappointed with the park because you’ve really missed it.

 Suggestions.
-If you’re planning on one of the boat trips, pick a day when the wind is going to be calm.
+If you’re planning on one of the boat trips, try to pick a day when the wind is going to be calm.
 If you go during dry season (December – April), you’ll probably need reservations for the boats–this can be tricky to make reservations far enough out to get seats but close enough to get a good weather forecast.

 Weekends on Biscayne Bay will be full of local boaters, so go during the weekday if you want a more secluded experience.